themue-trainings/restful-apis-with-go/content/sections/samples/database/index.md

 * We've got a service type responsible for managing a customer database
 * In the example It resides in the same package and is only for encapsulating the database
-* Also checking if resources is `customer` is missing and should be added

 ## Implementation